sakanak/apt-csv-work/README.md

     - Tentative
         - Integrate SQL to handle larger file sizes
         - Use ML to optimize maximum separation algorithm for dmax/Nmin
-        - Optimize calculation for Gibbsian interfacial excess of solute
+        - Optimize calculation for Gibbsian interfacial excess of solute (IN PROGRESS)